rtCamp/gutenberg-fields-middleware/docs/code-editor.md

 ### Return

+This will return code-editor output.

-- Type: `string` - Print code-editor text
+- Type: `string`